yanx27/Pointnet_Pointnet2_pytorch/README.md

 ## Update
 **2019/11/26:**

-(1).
-Fixed some errors in previous codes and added data augmentation tricks.
+(1) Fixed some errors in previous codes and added data augmentation tricks.
 Now classification can achieve 92.5\%!

-(2).
-Added testing codes, including classification and segmentation, and semantic segmentation with visualization.
+(2) Added testing codes, including classification and segmentation, and semantic segmentation with visualization.

-(3).
-Organized all models into `./models` files for easy use.
+(3) Organized all models into `./models` files for easy using.

 ## Classification